Welcome Page

 Associate Providers in aged care are a key part of Australia’s aged care system, helping to deliver flexible, tailored support services to older Australians.
 Whether you are managing a Home Care Package or seeking support for an ageing loved one, understanding the role of Associate Providers can help you make informed choices about aged care services.

-An Associate Provider is a service provider that works in partnership with an Approved Aged Care Provider to deliver specific care services to clients.
+An Associate Provider is a service provider that works in partnership with a Registered Aged Care Provider to deliver specific care services to clients.
 While the Approved Provider manages the overall care plan and aged care funding, the Associate Provider is responsible for delivering one or more aspects of that plan—such as personal care, domestic assistance, or allied health services.

 Associate Providers are not directly funded by the government, but they are engaged by the primary provider to deliver services under the Home Care Package program or other aged care funding arrangements.